-- Day 1, story 1: Ciapelletto, a notoriously wicked Amoral Attorney and scoundrel (he's a murderer, forger, perjurer and Depraved Homosexual among many other things) on business to a region he is unknown in and falls terminally ill.
+- Day 1, story 1: Ciapelletto, a notoriously wicked Italian Amoral Attorney and scoundrel (he's a murderer, forger, perjurer and Depraved Homosexual among many other things) falls terminally ill while on business in Belgium, where almost absolutely no-one knows him.
 His slightly less evil companions bring a monk from a nearby convent to confess him and give him last rites.
 Ciappelletto proceeds to tell him the most ridiculous lies about his life and how holy he's been the whole time, while pretending to cringe over venial sins.
 He is completely believed by the friar, who preaches a sermon on his life and ends with everyone there believing him a genuine saint and attributing miracles to him.

 - Day 1, story 2: A Jew converts to Catholicism after seeing the corruption of Rome, reasoning that if Christianity can still spread even when its hierarchy is so sinful, it has to have something else going for it

 - Day 3, story 1: Masetto da Lamporecchio feigns to be dumb to win a seat as gardener in a convent.
 He ends up having sex with all of the nuns.

 - Day 3, story 10: Long considered the most obscene and was censored or removed in translations for a significant period.
 Might be a codifier of Is That What They Are Calling It Now.note

 - All Women Are Lustful: And how!
 Provides the page quote for that trope: "While farmers generally allow one rooster for ten hens, ten men are scarcely sufficient to service one woman."

 - An Aesop: All the stories end with some kind of lesson.
 However, some of them fall into other categories: